-Building a content strategy for your business is important to ensure exposure and dominance within your sector.
+Building a content strategy for your business is important to ensure exposure and dominance within your sector, especially if you have a digital strategy in place.
 Though, when it comes to actually putting together the content strategy, many companies are falling victim to a list of common mistakes.
-By making one or several of these errors, it could affect the overall success of your content creation and result to being a waste of both time and money.
+By making one or several of these errors, it could affect the overall success of your content creation and result in being a waste of both time and money.
 See below the five most common mistakes made when putting together a content strategy.

 When writing for your readers it is critical that you focus your content creation on the buyer and not your business.
 It’s important that you don’t mention your business throughout the copy and instead leave the reference until the end of the article, most preferably through the call of action.
 It’s also important that you teach your reader how to solve a problem, while also reaching out for help, rather than bragging about your abilities to solve the issue for them.
 By being subtle about your approach, you build a foundation of trust between them and your business.
 Your goal should be to have individuals share your content creation across digital platforms, so you present yourself as an authority within your industry, not an everyday sales person.

 What’s the point of posting and sharing your time-consuming content if you aren’t going to track how well it was portrayed?
 While many individuals are spending loads of time with their content strategy, they are failing to keep up-to-date with how it is tracking through reporting and measuring.
 A 2015 B2B Content Marketing Report found only 5% of businesses were successfully tracking the success of their content marketing plan and 15% thought reporting wasn’t a crucial step.